 Instructions

-- In a mixing bowl, add the avocado puree, coconut oil, and sugar and mix everything until smooth.
+- In a mixing bowl, add the avocado puree, coconut oil, sugar and mix everything until smooth.

 - In a separate bowl, whisk together the flour, baking powder, and baking soda.

 - Dump this dry mixture into the wet mixture and mix until just combined.
-Your avocado cake batter is ready.
+Your avocado batter is ready.

 - Scoop out ¾ cup of the batter you just made into another bowl.